nauticaldev/UnitySpline/README.md

  >If your output becomes four-billion, two-hundred ninety-four million, nine-hundred sixty-seven thousand, two-hundred ninety
  >and five

+## Requirements
+Needs .NET 4.x for generic reasons
+To enable on your project, navigate to

+> File > Project Settings > Player > Other Settings > Configuration > Api Compatibility Level*

+and then select `.NET 4.x`

 ## Usage
 Interpolate a rainbow: